Constant Runtime Error Mitigation via Restricted Evolution

+The optimal generalized overhead constant is related to the generalized robustness as follows $\gamma^+_{\rm opt}(\mU)= 2R^+_{\mI_{_{\mE}}}(\mU)+1$, which is similar to the relation between optimal overhead constant and robustness~\cite{Takagi2021Aug}.
+Thus, by first computing the generalized robustness, we can get the optimal generalized quasi-probabilistic decomposition of $\mU$ to be used for EMRE.\\

-In this subsection, we derive bounds on the generalized robustness by considering specific noise models.
-These bounds are crucial since the bias of EMRE depends on the generalized robustness (see Eq.~\eqref{eq:EMRE_bias_non-trivial_case}) and therefore, by deriving bounds on generalized robustness we derive bounds on the bias in EMRE for a given noise model.
+\textbf{Bounds on generalized robustness}\\ In this subsection, we derive bounds on the generalized robustness by considering specific noise models.
+These bounds are crucial since the bias of EMRE depends on the generalized robustness (see Eq.~\eqref{eq:EMRE_bias_non-trivial_case}) and therefore, by deriving bounds on generalized robustness, we derive bounds on the bias in EMRE for a given noise model.
 This aids in analytically determining the conditions under which EMRE is effective.

 We first derive a general bound on the generalized robustness given a certain decomposition of the unitary operation, while assuming an arbitrary noise acting in the circuit.
 Then, we derive bounds under the partially depolarizing noise, the single-qubit probabilistic noise, and the single-qubit partially dephasing noise.
 Under $d$-dimensional depolarizing noise and qubit dephasing noise, we derive an exact expression for the generalized robustness of a unitary operation.
-Practically, these equalities imply that to mitigate the above noise, we need not replace the ideal gate, rather we can let the error act after the ideal gate instance, and perform a post-processing in the form of multiplying the result by a factor to estimate the expectation value.
-Thus, these results become crucial as they save time by avoiding finding the generalized quasi-probabilistic decomposition.
+Practically, these equalities imply that to mitigate the above noise, we need not replace the ideal gate, rather, we can let the error act after the ideal gate instance and perform a post-processing in the form of multiplying the result by a factor followed by a few checks as given in~\figref{fig:emre_flowchart_for_expvals}, to estimate the expectation value.
+Thus, these analytical results become crucial as they save time by eliminating the need to find the generalized quasi-probabilistic decomposition.